inclusive-design/idrc/src/collections/projects/en-CA/regulating-the-digital-domain.md

 ## A﻿bout the project

-Regulating the Digital Domain (RtDD) is looking at the challenges people with disabilities face when interacting with ICT\* (information and communication technologies) and digital tools\**.
+Regulating the Digital Domain (RtDD) is focused on supporting development of accessibility standards for existing and new technologies.
+Standards Council of Canada describes a standard as “a document that provides a set of agreed-upon rules, guidelines or characteristics for activities or their results.”
+In the project, we will co-research with people with disabilities ways to address challenges they face when using information and communication technologies (ICT) and digital tools like websites and applications.

-During the project the RtDD team will:
+During the project the RtDD collaborators will:

 * work to uncover what causes barriers,
 * focus on whole systems (not just a localized issue),
-* identify ways to stop barriers or prevent barriers from becoming worse
+* identify ways to address barriers or prevent new barriers from occurring.

-The RtDD goal is to improve digital inclusion and ICT accessibility for the full range of PWD (people with disabilities).
-To make improvements the project will address the design of a regulatory system focused on regulating the digital domain.
-The project findings will inform Accessibility Standards Canada on greater accessibility to digital tools, content, transactions and/or computer-mediated processes.
+The RtDD goal is to improve digital inclusion and ICT accessibility for people with disabilities and diverse needs.
+To make improvements the project will develop recommendations for the design of guidelines for accessibility of digital technologies.
+The project findings will be shared with Accessibility Standards Canada to help them create standards that support greater accessibility to digital tools, content, transactions and/or computer-mediated processes.

-\* ICT enables users to access, store, transmit, understand, and manipulate information. \
-\*\* Digital tools include online platforms and software applications.

 ## Acknowledgements